-Written by Jordan Stokes.
+Written by Jordan Stokes and Duke of DC.

 Back in the day there were only two types of bikes: street and dirt.
 It wasn’t until the early ‘80’s that manufacturers started tailoring their bikes to focus on performance for different kinds of riding.
 Thus, all of these awesome specialized bike categories were born.
 From practical dual-purpose bikes to laid-back cruisers, you will surely find a category that’s perfect for you.

 I’m not one to judge someone that is simply ill-informed, but whenever someone asks me if I ride a “crotch-rocket,” they’ve just earned themselves a place on my sh*t list.
 Super sport bikes, synonymous with the “not to be named crotch-rockets”, are one of the most notable genres know by cagers, second to the traditional cruiser bikes that most O.G. motorcycle gangs are made up of.

 Next in popularity and easiest to spot are dirt and enduro bikes that frequent trail and motocross tracks across the world.
 These bikes with off-road focus are close cousins to the dual-sport and adventure lineups that have had a resurgence in popularity as more riders are taking to the path less traveled (even if it only leads to a Starbucks parking lot).

 Less known by individuals outside of the motorcycle community, but incredibly popular, are the standard or naked bikes that take super sport powertrains and implement them in more upright, comfort-driven wheelie kings.

 Finally, that leaves us with the Hipster specials, consisting of; brats, café racers, scramblers, bobbers trackers, and modern classics.
 Think 1969 James Bond meets Brooklyn Microbrewery.